eosnetworkfoundation/product/regression-test-harness/proposals/regression_test_harness_upgrades.md

 paths and network ports used by the `nodeos` instance it is managing.
 This allows for automated and coordinated collision avoidance.

+### Improve transaction tracking

+Currently all high level interfaces which send transactions to `nodeos` have an option to wait for the transaction to appear in a block.
+In order to streamline tests which require a group of several transactions to be verified, an interface will be added to wait for every id in a list of transaction ids to appear in a block.
+This interface will optionally wait for the transactions to be in an irreversible block.

+### Dependency reduction

+Some tests which use the test harness invoke `curl`.
+The `curl` tool is no longer installed by default on recent Debian derivatives.
+To eliminate the dependency on `curl`, the test harness will make use of the Python standard library `urllib.request` module.

+### Add the Python package to a Debian package

+To facilitate use by others, especially eosjs, once the test harness has been converted to a Python package, it will be added to an appropriate Debian package using the `dh-python` tooling provided by the Debian project.

 ### Filesystem usage

 When a new `nodeos` instance is launched for a test, it writes a substantial